ChristophSchmidl/books/README.md

 ## Others

+- [ ] A Man for All Markets: From Las Vegas to Wall Street, How I Beat the Dealer and the Market by **Edward O. Thorp**
+- [ ] The Man Who Solved the Market: How Jim Simons Launched the Quant Revolution by **Gregory Zuckerman**
 - [ ] The Phoenix Project: A Novel about IT, DevOps, and Helping Your Business Win by **Gene Kim**
 - [ ] The Victorian Internet: The Remarkable Story of the Telegraph and the Nineteenth Century's On-line Pioneers by **Tom Standage**
 - [ ] The Design of Everyday Things: Revised and Expanded Edition by **Don Norman**